abbyhong8/Weekly-Planner/README.md

 Phase 4: Task3<br>
 Based on the UML diagram, I should make improvements by adding the getting methods in the Weekly planner main gui and the week gui since I need to call the week and the day everytime I open a new window.
 Therefore, I can avoid adding repetitive parameters to the new gui.
+Also, exception package can be introduced in order to catch some exceptions in my project and give the appropriate feedback.